The Flying Ram: The U.S. Built a Fighter Designed to Crash Into Bombers

 The single flight

 The XP-79B — the only example built — sat in the desert at Muroc Army Air Field (later Edwards Air Force Base) for most of 1945, undergoing taxi tests, ground runs, and structural inspections.
 By September the war had been over for nearly a month.
 The Japanese had surrendered.
-The XP-79’s stated mission — ramming German bombers over Europe — had been moot for the better part of the year.
+The XP-79’s stated mission — intercepting German bombers over Europe — had been moot for the better part of the year.

 Northrop and the USAAF flew it anyway, partly out of contractual obligation and partly because the data on prone-pilot cockpits and flying-wing aerodynamics was considered valuable.